ishan9220/Election-Analysis/README.md

     -Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.
 - The winner of the election was:
 -     -Diana DeGette or Candidate 2, who received 73.8% of the vote and 272,892 number of votes.
+-     Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
+Which county had the largest number of votes?

 Below are screenshot of the Election Results in Txt and as produced with the VS Code Terminal.